Skip to main content

 Find out more here

-You may require the services of a solicitor or a surveyor if you decide to challenge the charges.
+We recommend that you seek advice of a solicitor or a surveyor if you decide to challenge the charges.

 More information you might find useful: